Program overview

 Career Options

-Graduates of the Post-Production program can pursue various career paths in Canada, including:
+Graduates of the Post-Production program can pursue a variety of career paths in Canada, including:

-• Video Editor: Responsible for assembling recorded raw material into a finished product suitable for broadcasting.
+• Video Editor: Responsible for assembling recorded footage into a finished project that matches the director's vision.

-• Sound Designer: Works on the audio aspects of film and television, creating sound effects and mixing audio tracks.
+• Sound Designer: Works on creating the auditory elements of a film or video, including sound effects and audio mixing.

-• Colorist: Focuses on color correction and grading to enhance the visual quality of film and video projects.
+• Colorist: Focuses on color correction and grading to ensure the visual tone and mood of the project align with the creative vision.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.